Mu0n/pistondefense/README.md

 If you crush the projectile, your piston bounces back up and a new projectile is spawned.

+You win by crushing a personally satisfying amount of projectile before you end the game yourself.

 # TO DO:

 - Make the splash screen read and display strings from the end of the ROM instead of direct instructions